The 5 Levels of Building Wealth

 Building Wealth Level 1

-Level 1.
-A hard working man gets a job in construction and is paid by the hour.
-In effect, he sells his time in exchange for a set rate.
-When he is done, he collects his wage and that is it.
-He will never again receive a penny unless he agrees to sell more time to someone else in the future.
+A hard working person gets a job and is paid by the hour.
+In effect, the person sells his or her time in exchange for a set rate based upon skills, supply, demand, and other considerations.
+When done, he or she collects a wage and that is it.
+The person (I’ll use “he” from now on for the sake of simplicity) will never again receive a penny unless he agrees to sell more time to someone else in the future.
 He is always at the whim of the economy and an employer.

 Most people never get to this stage because it is difficult to have the discipline to save money and come up with enough money to get off the ground.
 It’s a painful, slow process that can cause a lot of burnout, especially if you have no one to guide you and show you how easy it can be.
 Instead, they give up and stay at Level 1 forever, always worried about hanging on to employment or making enough to cover the monthly bills.

 The tipping point is reached when the hard working man no longer needs to live off the rental income generated from the property.
 This means that he is contributing savings from his job as a construction worker plus the after-tax earnings from his rental house to his limited liability company.
 Before long, he is able to construct or purchase a second property.
 Suddenly, like a tree planted in a field, the first young oak tree, which began as a sapling, begins to throw off acorns.
 The wealth is still small, but it’s becoming self-generating and that is the key.